 Integrating Innovative Technologies (I2T)

-The Integrating Innovative Technologies (I2T) Project focuses on emerging technologies, and looks at the broader impact of new ideas as they are integrated into current business applications.
-Current topic focuses, often interdisciplinary, include:
+The Integrating Innovative Technologies (I2T) Project focused on emerging technologies, and looked at the broader impact of new ideas as they are integrated into current business applications.
+Current topic focuses, often interdisciplinary, included social media, mobile computing, cloud computin, and more.

 - Social media